Recessed Lighting: The Basics

 Share This Post

-Recessed lights are stylish yet functional forms of lighting.
+Recessed lights are stylish, yet functional forms of lighting.
 Installed within a ceiling, wall, or even a floor, people love them for their low-profile design.

 TYPES OF RECESSED LIGHTING

 Recessed lights typically come in the form of downlights, but they can come in many different styles.
 Depending on your project, you might choose different types of light fixtures to blend into your ceiling.
-You can find recessed lighting in:

 • Downlights